 4. Leverage technology at every opportunity

 Presumably your education and experience are the core assets of the business.
 You shouldn’t be making phone calls to remind patients about their appointments or digging through files.
-The purpose of software is to automate tasks you could do, but aren’t worth your time.
+The purpose of software is to automate tasks you could do, but aren’t worth the time and expense of your staff.

 There are a million ways to use technology to improve your process.
 I couldn’t possibly go into all of them, but here are some ideas.

-- Adopt an electronic healthcare records system.
+- Adopt an electronic healthcare record system.
 Rid your office of paper, filing cabinets, and time spent filing, sorting, and searching for documents.
-Your records should be available at every computer station.
+Your records should be available at every computer station, through a system that is secure but also allows remote access of authorized team members.

-- Install a terminal in a convenient area of your office with access to electronic health records and a telephone so staff doesn’t have to walk to offices.
-Alternatively, you could give each healthcare provider a tablet with access to your electronic recordkeeping software so they can access and input information on the go.
+- Install a terminal in a convenient area of your office with access to the EHR and a telephone so staff don’t have to walk to offices.
+Alternatively, you could give each healthcare provider a tablet with access to your EHRs so they can access and input information on the go.

 - Standardize and make employee processes available on a computer.
 If, for instance, you like your exam room set up in a specific way, create a checklist for your team to follow and electronically initial when the job has been complete.

-- Don’t tolerate poor devices or outdated software.
+- Don’t tolerate poor devices or outdated systems.
 Yes, new tools will require an investment, but they usually quickly pay for themselves in recovered time.
 If your computer takes ages to load a file or your record system routinely lags, it’s time to upgrade.
+And in that process, you can add new capabilities that you’ve been yearning for.

 One last point

 As you find ways to streamline your healthcare practice and improve efficiency, you should never sacrifice the quality of care.
-Not only would that be unethical, but patients who are unhappy with your treatment are sure to spread the bad news to other people.
-You could do long term damage to your business and reputation if word gets around that you focus on profits over care.
+Not only would that be unethical, but patients who are unhappy with your treatment are sure to spread their criticism to other people…not only word of mouth, but online reviews that can last on the internet for seemingly forever.
+You could do long-term damage to your business and reputation if word gets around that you focus on profits over care, and aren’t very good at it to boot.